OmarBedawi/my_first_e-store/README.md

 ---
 ## Aim
-The aim of this Django app is to create an interactive interface where users can find out e-Book titles and e-Book readers with useful details.
+The aim of this Django app is to create an interactive interface where users can find out e-Book titles and e-Book readers.
-With this app a user, can create his/her own profile and, purchase e-Books and eventually e-Book readers.
+With this app users can create their own profile and, purchase e-Books and e-Book readers.

 ---
 ## User Experience (UX)